Note: This product recently underwent a massive transformation! Read about our new and improved fluency homework in this post.

 If I’m going to make them read a story 4 times, it should be worthy of rereading and it should meet more standards than just fluency!

 Over the past 4 years I’ve tweaked and edited and revamped.
-In fact, of that original batch of stories only The Steadfast Tin Soldier remains.
-So what do we have?
-35 original weekly passages organized with the story on one page.
 Parent tips and comprehension questions are on the back.
 Each four week section is organized around a theme and includes fiction and nonfiction passages.
 Over the course of the year the passages cover a variety of genres: informational text, fable, biography, myth, folktale, tall tale, etc. All of it is common core aligned.
 For example, the core for 2nd grade says:

 Compare and contrast the most important points presented by two texts on the same topic.

-So we have 4 passages on koalas.
-The students read an informational text, fiction story with koalas as the main characters, Australian myth about koalas, and a nonfiction piece about the koala rescued by firefighters in 2009.
+So we have 4 passages on roller coasters.
+The students read a fiction story about going on a roller coaster, an informational text about the first roller coasters, a fiction piece about being too short for a ride, and a nonfiction piece about ride safety.
 The students are asked to find similarities and differences among the different passages.

 Under the core, students are supposed to read folktales from various cultures and point out their theme.
 Going along with that, my favorite set of stories focuses on the same theme: eat me when I’m fatter.
 The kids get a kick out of these, too!
 There’s the Three Billy Goats Gruff that we’re all familiar with.
 Also a folktale from Tibet and a story of Brer Rabbit.
 And (I’m rather proud of) an original story involving a helpless seal and a hungry orca.
 (Don’t worry the seal tricks the orca and gets away safely!)